-560 km with a very circuitous, zig-zag path; two main segments-- a generally NE-SW part at the Atlantic end that is ~250 km long with several wider basins and branches; and a SE-NW-oriented western section ~250 m long at the Pacific end that is straight and narrow, and 2-15 km wide.
+560 km with a very circuitous, zig-zag path; two main segments-- a generally NE-SW part at the Atlantic end that is ~250 km long with several wider basins and branches; and a SE-NW-oriented western section ~250 m long at the Pacific end that is nearly straight.

 Atlantic entrance is 27 km wide.
 The First Narrows is 4 km wide; the first basin is up to 40 km wide; the Second Narrows is 10 km wide; and the second basin is 31 km wide.
-The western channel to the Pacific is only 2-5 km and passes through an archipelago of islands.
+The western channel to the Pacific is only 2-5 km wide and passes through an archipelago of islands that allow some connection to the ocean to the south.